brettshollenberger/historiographer/README.md

 Losing data sucks.
 Every time you update or destroy a record in Rails, you lose the old data.

+Historiographer fixes this problem in a better way than existing auditing gems.

 ## Existing auditing gems for Rails suck

 The Audited gem has some serious flaws.